dbcook/openrocket-database/README.md

 There are certain unique parts, such as the 3" and 4" polycarbonate nose cones used for the Punisher 3 and 4.
 For most fiberglass tube sizes (1.6, 2.2, 2.6, 3.0, 4.0, 5.5, 6.0 inches), you can find reasonable parts in
 the Madcow file.

+#### Giant Leap Rocketry

+(History from various sources including Giant Leap Rocketry Inc. Facebook page, Aerotech news archives, etc.)
+Giant Leap Rocketry was originally founded on June 1, 1997 in Baton Rouge, LA.
+As of 2002 (rmrfaq archive) their address was 6061 Hibiscus Drive, Baton Rouge, LA 70808, and were selling phenolic tubing and fiberglass nose cones.

+As of 2005, Giant Leap was selling Aerotech motors; as of 2018 they are no longer selling motors.

+Giant Leap Rocketry was sold in October 2016 to Dix Densley of Hillsboro, OR and Bob Martell of Portland, OR.
+Operations have been moved to Hillsboro, OR.
+The former owners were Ed and Kent (last names needed).
+I haven't found any information about any other sales of the company between 2005 and 2016.

+There doesn't seem to have been any systematic production of print catalogs.
+The company had minimal presence on Facebook between their account starting in 2012, and fall 2016 right before the company was sold.
+There are no Giant Leap catalogs on Ninfinger.org, and Google searches come up empty.

+Giant Leap offers some dimensional data on their current (2018) website.
+They offer three types of tubes - K-frame (Kevlar/fiberglass hybrid), Magnaframe (hybrid phenolic/vulcanized fiber), and Phenolic.
+Wall thickness is only given for the phenolic tubes, and weights are not given for much of anything.

 ### Missing Manufacturers